vamonke/javajam/product/README.md

 ## File directory

 ### product.php
-Although its a .php file, its mostly HTML except for 1 line of PHP code which imports the menu table wrapped in `product_table.php`.
-See the source code to understand.
+Although its a php file, its mostly HTML except for 2 lines of PHP code which import:
+1. `product_table.php` which displays the menu table and price update form
+2. `product_update.php` which updates the price

 ### product_table.php
 > Displays menu table with a price update form in each product row